eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 This step allowed us to connect to one client and keep serving them indefinitely until the connection is broken.

-Now let’s use epoll to achieve our goal.
+Now let us use epoll to achieve our goal of concurrency.

 First we’ll create an epoll instance using `epoll_create1(0)` given by the `<sys/epoll.h>` library.
 This returns a file descriptor (FD), and lets call it `epoll_fd`.
 Remember FD’s are just integers (unsigned integers, to be specific).
 Read more about FD’s [here](/guides/resources/file-descriptors).